mscook/BanzaiDB/README.rst

 --------------

-**Note:** Please refer to the `BanzaiDB documentation`_ (via ReadTheDocs) for more detailed information (under active developement).
+**Note:** Please refer to the `BanzaiDB documentation`_ (via ReadTheDocs) for more detailed information (under active development).

 Once both RethinkDB and BanzaiDB are installed and the configuration is set::